-Blood sugar can make all the difference.
+Blood glucose can make all the difference.

-Sugar sometimes gets a bad rap, but it’s not always bad.
+Blood glucose (blood sugar) sometimes gets a bad rap, but it’s not always bad.

 What can make my blood sugar rise?

-Hyperglycemia is the technical term for high blood sugar (highs).
+Hyperglycemia is the technical term for high blood glucose (highs).
 It happens when the body has too little insulin or when the body can't use insulin properly.
 Here are a few of the causes: